-Your purpose is to reflect Christ’s light.
 Your life as a believer should make non-believers question their disbelief in God.
-You should live in such a way that those who know you but don’t know God will come to know God because they know you.
+You should live in such a way that those who know you but don’t know God will come to know God because they know you (Mattew 5:16).

 You are Christ’s representative.
 We are always giving witness to the reality of Jesus.
 We are to maintain a good name for Him.
 Your purpose is to point to Christ.
 We are cracked jars in which He puts His glory, broken mirrors meant to reflect His light.

 This is your purpose.
 This is the job of the Church.
-This is the meaning of marriage, in order that all the peoples of the earth may know His name and fear Him (1 Kings 8:43).
+This is the meaning of marriage, to be a testimony of Christ so others will come to know Him (1 Kings 8:43).
 Will marrying the person you are interested in allow you to better display Christ’s love for the Church?

 For the life of the world, we are to live out God’s love through our interactions with others so non-believers can see Christ in us.